mtorres6739/reading-notes/topicsummary.md

        - zsh
        - VS code

-   - Text Editors vs Code-Specific Editors
+   - Text Editors vs Code-Specific Editors vs IDE (Integrated Development Environment
+      - Text Editors
+        - Basic text editors are going to be simple applications that purely edit text without any other formatting.
+This will be programs like text editor for max or notepad for windows.
+In these programs there is none special characteristis to the format of the text.
+      - Code-Specific Editors
-       - We learned the difference between basic text editors and coding-specific editors, like VS code.
-VS code allows for full functionality for making it easier to write code.
+        - Code-specific editors, like VS code, are going to provide specific functionality for making it easier to write code.
 For example, some systax will auto-populate and auto-complete when writing the first few characters of code.
-For example, when opening a bracket, there will be an automatic closed bracket created.
-VS code will also color code your text, highlight in color codes for certain functions, and also identify any problems in coding syntax and provide solutions.
-Overall, a coding-specufic platforms like VS code is significantly more efficient than a standard text editor that has none of the features mentioned.
-Also worth noting, there are a multitude of code-specific editors other than VS code.
-VS code just happens to be the one I enjoy using the most.
+When opening a bracket, there will be an automatic closed bracket created.
+There will also be color codes added to your text to indicate certain functions and other rules.
+There is also indicators that show any potential problems in coding syntax and provide possible solutions.
+Overall, a coding-specufic platform like VS code is significantly more efficient than a basic text editor that has none of the features mentioned.
+Also worth noting, there are a multitude of code-specific editors other than VS code, such as Brackets, Atom, Sublime Text, BB Edit, Notepad++ etc.

    - The Command Line Terminal
       - We learned the basic commands of the command line terminal so that we may be able to create and name directories, move around the differnt folders, create files and install programs.